georgia-tech-db/evadb/docs/source/reference/ai/custom.rst

   @setup(cacheable=True, function_type="object_detection", batchable=True)
   def setup(self, threshold=0.85):
-      #custom setup function that is specific for the Function
+      #custom setup function that is specific for the function
       self.threshold = threshold
       self.model = torch.hub.load("ultralytics/yolov5", "yolov5s", verbose=False)

 Forward
 --------

-An abstract method that must be implemented in your Function.
+An abstract method that must be implemented in your function.
 The forward function receives the frames and runs the deep learning model on the data.
 The logic for transforming the frames and running the models must be provided by you.
 The arguments that need to be passed are

 - input_signatures: List[IOColumnArgument]